Andrew Henderson

 Santa Marta is perfect for those looking to retire or unwind from the daily grind.
 This paradise on earth is complete with tropical rainforest, snow-capped mountains, and a Caribbean coast.
 Tayrona National Park protects these pristine landscapes.

-One of the oldest surviving cities in South America, Santa Marta has become a developed city many property buyers descend upon for its choice real estate.
-The largest urban city on the Caribbean coast in Colombia, Santa Marta’s economy is based mostly on trade, tourism, fishing, agriculture and port activities.
+One of the oldest surviving cities in South America, Santa Marta has become a developed city many property buyers descend upon for its choice of real estate.
+The largest urban city on the Caribbean coast in Colombia, Santa Marta’s economy is based mainly on trade, tourism, fishing, agriculture, and port activities.

 Bogota

-This tropical highland is capital to Colombia and home to over 13 million people in its metropolitan area.
-Home to many business headquarters, Bogota conveniently lies just five hours by plane from New York, Mexico City and Sao Paulo.
-In the north, there are chic and sophisticated neighborhoods in many areas of the city.
+This tropical highland is the capital of Colombia and home to over 11 million people in its metropolitan area.
+Home to many business headquarters, Bogota conveniently lies just five hours by plane from New York, Mexico City, and Sao Paulo.
+In the north, many areas of the city have chic and sophisticated neighborhoods.

 Cali